RichardDenton/linked_lists/README.md

 * to_s represent your LinkedList objects as strings, so you can print them out and preview them in the console.
 The format should be: ( value ) -> ( value ) -> ( value ) -> nil
 * insert_at(value, index) that inserts a new node with the provided value at the given index.
 * remove_at(index) that removes the node at the given index.

-Created as part of the Odin Project's [Curriculum](https://www.theodinproject.com/courses/ruby-programming/lessons/linked-lists)
+*Method names and descriptions copied from the Odin Project Curriculum page for this project* Created as part of the Odin Project's [Curriculum](https://www.theodinproject.com/courses/ruby-programming/lessons/linked-lists)